 Seville is the vibrant capital of Andalucía and the birthplace of Flamenco.
 Starting and finishing a 3-day Andalucían itinerary from Seville is one of the best ways to experience the best of Southern Spain.

 There is so much to see and do in the Andalucían capital; we have dedicated a complete guide to the best things to do in Seville.

-Geographically, Seville, other than being one of the most beautiful cities in Spain is the ideal place to base yourself to explore Andalucía and Southern Spain.
+Geographically, besides being one of Spain’s most beautiful cities, Seville is the ideal place to base yourself to explore Andalucía and Southern Spain.

 Arcos de la Frontera

 Considered the gateway to the Pueblos Blancos of Andalucía, Arcos de la Frontera is more of a town than a village.

 Declared a historical monument, it is one of the most beautiful villages in Southern Spain.
 A flood of Moorish influenced white houses spill down the edge of the rocky limestone cliff tracing the line of Río Guadalete.

 The fortified stronghold of Arcos has a fascinating and dark history.
 A Moorish fortress in the 11th century, Arcos was taken by the Christians to become a focal point between the caliphates and crusaders in Medieval times.